 According to EIA, over 60% of U.S. homes come pre-installed with HVAC systems.
-As for air conditioner, there are nearly 100 million units fitted as standard equipment on American household.
+As for air conditioner, there are nearly 100 million units fitted as standard equipment on American households.
 Unfortunately, the two air moving appliances are not air cleaner despite many would associate them as one.
 They do not remove airborne contaminants and circulate clean air.
 In fact, both are known to be the spreader because of the distribution of harmful chemicals.
 Many fail to maintain their unit in time, resulting in the growth of microbes in the ventilation.
 The best solution (79% air quality improvement to be exact), is to service the HVAC system regularly.
 You can further complement with an air purifier to keep airborne irritants in-check.

 1. HEPA air purifier

 - Cost – ($30-1200+)

 - Also known as – HEPA air cleaner, HEPA machine

 The most popular and sought-after residential air purifier in the world.
 Why?
 This is because HEPA air purifier has proven filtration efficiency that leaves no bad footprint.
 A mechanical filter is been around for ages and you know what you’re getting at.
 To qualify as a true HEPA, the filter has to reach a certain industry standard (IEST, UL).
 There are two common types of HEPA filters in the market.
 The inferior HEPA-type filter has a 99% efficiency rate on particles as small as 2 microns.
 The better True HEPA filter has an efficiency rate of 99.97% at 0.3 microns or lower (see IQAir).